HL7/bulk-data/input/pagecontent/submit.md

 ##### Headers

 - `Accept` (string)
   Specifies the format of the optional FHIR `OperationOutcome` resource response to the kick-off request.
 Currently, only `application/fhir+json` is supported.
-A client SHOULD provide this header.
-If omitted, the server MAY return an error or MAY process the request as if `application/fhir+json` was supplied.
+A Data Provider SHOULD provide this header.
+If omitted, the Data Consumer MAY return an error or MAY process the request as if `application/fhir+json` was supplied.

 - `Prefer` (string)
   Specifies whether the response is immediate or asynchronous.
 A value of <a href="https://datatracker.ietf.org/doc/html/rfc7240#section-4.1"><code>respond-async</code></a> indicates that the response is asynchronous.
-A client SHOULD provide this header.
-If omitted, the server MAY return an error or MAY process the request as if `respond-async` was supplied.
+A Data Provider SHOULD provide this header.
+If omitted, the Data Consumer MAY return an error or MAY process the request as if `respond-async` was supplied.

-  A client MAY also provide a second Prefer header value of `separate-export-status`, so the combined Prefer header for the kick-off request is `Prefer: respond-async,separate-export-status`.
-If this header value is included by a client and is supported by a server, the server SHALL return the header `Preference-Applied` with values of `respond-async` and `separate-export-status` in its response.
+  A Data Provider MAY also provide a second Prefer header value of `separate-export-status`, so the combined Prefer header for the kick-off request is `Prefer: respond-async,separate-export-status`.
+If this header value is included by a Data Provider and is supported by a Data Consumer, the Data Consumer SHALL return the header `Preference-Applied` with values of `respond-async` and `separate-export-status` in its response.
 These may be provided as comma-delimited values or the header may be repeated for each value.

-  When a Prefer header value of `separate-export-status` is provided in the kick-off request and supported by the server, the HTTP status code in the response to a Bulk Data Status Request SHALL reflect the status request itself, and not the asynchronous job.
+  When a Prefer header value of `separate-export-status` is provided in the kick-off request and supported by the Data Consumer, the HTTP status code in the response to a Bulk Data Status Request SHALL reflect the status request itself, and not the asynchronous job.
 In this case, when the HTTP status code of the Bulk Data Status Request is `200 OK`, the response SHALL also include an `X-Export-Status` header with an HTTP status code that reflects the status of the asynchronous job.

 ##### Response - Success

+The Data Consumer SHALL return a successful kick-off response with:

-- HTTP status code `202 Accepted`
+- HTTP status `202 Accepted`
 - `Content-Location` header with the absolute URL of an endpoint for subsequent status requests

-- When a Prefer header value of `separate-export-status` is provided in the kick-off request and supported by the server, the response SHALL include the header `Preference-Applied` with values of `respond-async` and `separate-export-status`.
+When a Prefer header value of `separate-export-status` is provided in the kick-off request and supported by the Data Consumer, the response SHALL include the header `Preference-Applied` with values of `respond-async` and `separate-export-status`.
 These may be provided as comma-delimited values or the header may be repeated for each value.

-- Optionally, a FHIR `OperationOutcome` resource in the body in JSON format
+The Data Consumer MAY include a FHIR `OperationOutcome` resource in the body in JSON format.

 ##### Response - Error

+The Data Consumer SHALL return an error response with:

-- HTTP status code `4XX` or `5XX`
+- HTTP status `4XX` or `5XX`
-- The body SHALL be a FHIR `OperationOutcome` resource in JSON format
+- FHIR `OperationOutcome` resource in the body in JSON format

-If a server wants to prevent a client from beginning a new submission before an in-progress submission is completed, it SHOULD respond with `429 Too Many Requests` and a [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header.
-The `Retry-After` header SHOULD indicate how long the client needs to wait before trying again, either as a delay time in seconds or as an HTTP-date.
-When provided, the client SHOULD use this information to inform the timing of a future request.

 ---
 {% include async-status-polling-request.md %}